 When we closed in December, our 20 acres included 1 solid acre of kudzu.

 If you’re from the South, you know kudzu, and if you know kudzu, the appropriate reaction to an acre of it ranges from a defeated sigh to, “YES!
-We get to have goats!”
+We can have goats!”

 Kudzu gets an awful rap as “the plant that ate the South,” and like any invasive, it’s guilty of bullying the native ecosystem.
 But it’s far from all bad.
 Kudzu is edible – and gluten free.
 It tastes like green beans.
 Livestock adores it.
 It does amazing things to the soil (after it smothers the other plants on that soil, of course); kudzu is a nitrogen-fixer.

-However, while I’m secretly excited about kudzu tea and baskets and blossom jelly – and un-secretly excited about the tribe of goats we’ll have to graze it and other invasives – I’m also on board with Chris’ perspective: we need the kudzu under control, now.
+However, while I’m secretly excited about kudzu tea and baskets and blossom jelly – and less secretly excited about the tribe of goats we’ll have to graze it and other invasives – I’m also on board with Chris’ perspective: we need the kudzu under control, now.

 Kudzu is pwning a full, beautiful, southern-facing acre of our homestead.
 We want that acre back.
-Not to mention that there are threatening little hairy tendrils popping up as much as a quarter mile away in all directions.
+Not to mention that you can find little hairy vines popping up as much as a quarter mile away in all directions, threatening to take hold of more acreage.

 Only one method is proven to control kudzu: overgrazing by livestock, like goats, who love-love-love kudzu.
 No pesticide is even close to as effective.
 That’s fine with us, but since we can’t have goats until we live there full time – too many yodel dogs – we’re testing our own kind of overgrazing.